 Matthew 9:37-38 forms the foundation of the Fellowship’s mission: “The harvest truly is plentiful, but the laborers are few.
 Therefore pray the Lord of the harvest to send out laborers into His harvest.”
 In light of this, SMF hopes to recruit more laborers as they seek to build His Kingdom, one prayer at a time.

-Amy Rumbaugh, a senior Entrepreneurship major, moved to Honduras at the age of 11 to serve with her family at a mission hospital.
+Amy R., a senior Entrepreneurship major, moved to Honduras at the age of 11 to serve with her family at a mission hospital.
 After graduation, she hopes to start a business in the sphere of social entrepreneurship that would benefit human-trafficked women in the US or around the world.
 Thanks to Grove City, she has had countless opportunities to “hone and pursue different ideas, especially within the Entrepreneurship Department” as she seeks to make her mark.

-Zachary Pitcher is a junior Biblical & Religious Studies and Business Management double major who grew up in the Czech Republic.
+Zachary P. is a junior Biblical & Religious Studies and Business Management double major who grew up in the Czech Republic.
 Looking ahead, he hopes to pursue seminary and eventually mission work in a developing country.
-For Pitcher, being at Grove City “has definitely deepened my relationship with God and made me a lot more mature, responsible and wiser than I think I would have been if I had gone anywhere else.
+For Zachary, being at Grove City “has definitely deepened my relationship with God and made me a lot more mature, responsible and wiser than I think I would have been if I had gone anywhere else.
 It has also seriously encouraged me to continue thinking of going abroad, so I’m very thankful for that.”